 - Comforts from Home - While you are away in a strange country, your favorite comfort foods, entertainment, and even the basic toiletries you are used to might be hard to find.
 Be sure to stock up on whatever you can’t do without while abroad.

 Settling Into University Life

-As move overseas to a new life, you may be in for a slight shock at the difference in cultures.
-Preparing for this and understand what life is going to be like will surely help you as you settle into your new university life.
+As you move overseas to a new life, you may be in for a slight shock at the difference in cultures.
+Preparing for this and understanding what life is going to be like will surely help you as you settle into your new university life.
 Here are some things you can expect to encounter along the way:

 What to Expect in a New Country

 - Language - Even if you are going to be studying abroad in a country that speaks the same language as your native language, you can still expect to run into certain language barriers.
 Different dialects, accents, and common speech are going to be different.
 You should try doing a little research on what people in the area talk like and some common phrases that are used, so you are not caught off guard.

 - Food - You can definitely expect to find new and different foods in your new home.
 Undoubtedly, your school’s cafeteria and other eateries will have food that you may not recognize.
 However, there may be food that you do recognize and love.
 Try not to eat the familiar food all the time.
 Remember that studying abroad is about discovering new things and cultures, and a major part of every culture is the food.

 - Friends - The people of your new home are going to be different. they will have different styles, different accents, and different tastes.
 This is your chance to really immerse yourself in the culture.
 You may be tempted to hang out with students from your home country, which is fine, but you should also branch out a little bit and get to know some new people.

 - Customs - The customs and traditions of your new home are going to be different.
 This is one of those times where it really does help to do some research.
 You want to avoid upsetting people or seeming rude, so do some homework and try your best to avoid doing these things.